MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/across-setting-up-workflow-notifications.md

 ---
-title: Workflow Notifications
+title: Setting up Workflow Notifications
-description: Many workflow responses are about notifying a user that an event has occurred that they must act on.
-For example, on one workflow step, the event can be that User 1 requests approval of a new record, and the response is that a notification is sent to User 2, the approver.
-On the next workflow step, the event can be that User 2 approves the record, and the response is that a notification is sent to User 3 to start a related processing of the approved record.
-For workflow steps that are about approval, each notification is tied to an approval entry.
+description: This topic tells you how to set up workflow notifications to alert a user that an event has occurred that they must react to; a workflow response is required.
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/14/2020
+ms.date: 06/11/2021
 ms.author: edupont
-ms.openlocfilehash: d11a391a7fd91f6a094dfae9f8908ba4314b357a
+ms.openlocfilehash: a41dcc291fb46173533f6552b6c64de35d28bc01
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5378956"
+ms.locfileid: "8134026"
 ---
 # <a name="workflow-notifications"></a>Workflow Notifications